 - Be sure that any food you eat is adequately cooked and freshly prepared.
-Avoid raw, uncooked and undercooked foods (sushi, steak tartar).
-All meat should be thoroughly cooked. - Don't order anything containing fresh fruits or vegetables.
-For example, avoid salad bars.
-Order hamburgers with a bun, meat and cheese only. - Use condiments like ketchup and mayonnaise from individually wrapped packages.
+Avoid uncooked foods (sushi, steak tartare).
+All meat should be thoroughly cooked.
+Avoid raw or uncooked and undercooked foods. - Don't order anything containing fresh fruits or vegetables - for example, avoid salad bars.
+Order hamburgers with a bun, meat and cheese only. - Use condiments like ketchup and mayonnaise from individually wrapped packages. - Pizza and fried foods are fine.